aws-samples/amazon-chime-sdk-visual-media-applications/README.md

 # Visually build telephony applications with AWS Step Functions

 This solution demonstrates how combining AWS Step Functions and Amazon Chime SDK PSTN audio service streamlines the development of reliable telephony applications through visual workflow design and managed error handling.
-We provided a sample application implementing six core business phone features, showcasing how the solution effectively manages multiple conditional paths and edge cases like disconnections and invalid inputs.
+We provided a sample telephony application implementing six core business phone features, showcasing how the solution effectively manages multiple conditional paths and edge cases like disconnections and invalid inputs.
 The serverless architecture created enables seamless integration between the two services through JSON-based communication, while providing automatic scaling and pay-per-use pricing.
 Together, these components create a robust foundation for building sophisticated telephony applications that reduce maintenance costs and enhance reliability.

 ## Solution Overview

 The solution provides two main components:

-- **Event Router**: A Lambda function that handles bidirectional routing logic for SIP media applications
+- **Event Router**: A Lambda function that routes JSON messages between Step Functions and PSTN audio service
-- **Demo Workflow**: A Step Function workflow that implements the logic of a demo business-number telephony application
+- **Demo Workflow**: A Step Function workflow implementing the sample telephony application

-## Demo business-number telephony application
+## Sample telephony application

 This application allows business owners manage customer calls through a dedicated business phone number.
 This solution helps small business owners separate personal and business communications while managing all calls from their existing phone.
 For more information check this related [Blog](https://aws-blogs-prod.amazon.com/messaging-and-targeting/).